-BGRS complies with the EU-U.S. Privacy Shield Framework Principles and the Supplemental Principles (collectively, the “Principles”), which includes compliance with the specific procedures, obligations, and provisions detailed below.
+BGRS complies with the EU-U.S. Privacy Shield Framework Principles, the Swiss-U.S. Privacy Shield Framework Principles, and the Supplemental Principles (collectively, the “Principles”), which includes compliance with the specific procedures, obligations, and provisions detailed below.
 BGRS’s compliance with each of the relevant Principles is confirmed in further detail below.

 BGRS has designated JAMS to serve as an independent dispute resolution body to address unresolved complaints regarding BGRS’s adherence to the Principles and provide appropriate recourse at no cost to individuals covered by this Privacy Shield Policy.
-Please see Section III.7 of this Privacy Shield Policy for more information regarding the process for submitting complaints about BGRS’s EU Personal Data practices.
+Please see Section III.7 of this Privacy Shield Policy for more information regarding the process for submitting complaints about BGRS’s practices with respect to personal data.

 An individual may also invoke binding arbitration pursuant to the conditions and procedures set out in Annex I to the Principles.
 Arbitration is available to an individual to determine, for residual claims, whether BGRS has violated its obligations under the Principles as to that individual, and whether any such violation remains fully or partially unremedied.
 This option is available only for these purposes.